 Commentary: PL has limited expressive power.
 However, there are a lot of real world problems that can be encoded using PL.
+SAT solvers are software tools that can check validity of an argument.
 SAT solver is an effective tool to solve the problems.